clover0/issue-agent/website/docs/getting-started/use-cases.md

 ```

-## Horizontal deployment of tasks that are difficult to automate
+## Horizontal deployment of tasks that are challenging to automate

 For changes that require wide-ranging adjustments,
 create a Pull Request for some parts handled by a human developer.